usmanmughal11/i2c-library/docs/resources/contributing.md

 ### Naming CSS Parts

-While CSS parts can be named [virtually anything](https://www.abeautifulsite.net/posts/valid-names-for-css-parts/), within Shoelace they must use the kebab-case convention and lowercase letters.
+While CSS parts can be named [virtually anything](https://www.abeautifulsite.net/posts/valid-names-for-css-parts/), within i2c-Library they must use the kebab-case convention and lowercase letters.
 Modifiers must be delimited by `--` like in BEM.
 This is useful for allowing users to target parts with various states, such as `my-part--focus`.

 When composing elements, use `part` to export the host element and `exportparts` to export its parts.